What’s The Difference Between Multi-Piece Rotors & Single-Piece Rotors?

 What is the point of a floating rotor?
 Why are they needed?
-This are questions we get asked a lot here at SMT Machining.
-We make our rotors here in house so we wanted to show you the difference and explain whats going on with the multi piece rotors vs. single piece rotors.
+These are questions we get asked a lot here at SMT Machining.
+We make our rotors here in house so we wanted to show you the difference and explain what’s going on with the multi-piece rotors vs. single-piece rotors.

-In the top image you see some single piece rotors.
+In the top image, you see some single-piece rotors.
 We cut those out of stainless steel using a water jet table.
 They come out precise and perfectly sized.
-The image above is a couple different styles of floating rotors.
+There are a couple of different styles of floating rotors.
 That 18″ floating rotor uses small metal clips to hold the outer ring of the rotor to the inside carrier.
 The 13″ is attached a little bit different but it serves the same purpose.

 The floating rotor has a few advantages over its single piece counterpart.
-First they are lighter than rotors of the same size.
-The center being made out of aluminum lightens up the total weight of the rotor.
+First, they are lighter than rotors of the same size.
+The center is made out of aluminum which lightens up the total weight of the rotor.
 They dissipate heat better and run cooler which will help to prevent brake fade.

-Here at SMT Machining we do most of our business in the custom Harley wheels market.
+Here at SMT Machining, we do most of our business in the custom Harley wheels market.
 We do make custom wheels for any manufacturer though.
-So if you are looking for custom Harley wheels or custom wheels for whatever you ride check out our website at www.SMTMachining.com and check out our over 70 different designs and counting for your custom Harley wheels or any other custom motorcycle wheel you’re in search of.
-See you out out on the road, Ride With The Best.
+So if you are looking for custom wheels for whatever you ride, check out our over 70 different designs and counting.
+See you out on the road, Ride With The Best.